mvangin/speedTyping-React/README.md

-Working site is available at: https://mvangin.github.io/speedTyping-React/
+Delved into learning React.js by creating a speed typing game that displays your WPM on the fly and provides a percent correct at the end of a user defined time limit.
+I quickly saw how powerful front end frameworks can be!
+Live site is available at: https://mvangin.github.io/speedTyping-React/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).